dgaydukov/cert-ocpjp11/files/ocpjp11.md

 class B extends A{}
 ```

-If 2 classes extends from same base class, or implements same interface, we can cast them with so-called doublecast
+If 2 classes extend from same base class, or implement same interface, we can cast them with so-called doublecast
 ```java
 class A{}
 interface X{}